It broke him. Or, rather, it allowed inertia to run its course.

 It wasn't until he publicly lost his shit at the office weeks later that anyone thought there might be more to his post-Scott Shelby condition than bruises and band aids.

-There was an intervention, an ultimatum, several weeks at a quiet clinic and an expensive bottle of medication tucked into a stylized case, An antique he picked up at an out of the way shop one rainy afternoon.
-His file was stamped in red ink the label 'PTSD' scattered throughout it, his withdrawal from the ARI program labeled 'due to outside job stress', if anyone ever put the pieces together it was never documented.
+There was an intervention, an ultimatum, several weeks at a quiet clinic and an expensive bottle of medication tucked into a stylized case.
+An antique he picked up at an out of the way shop one rainy afternoon.
+His file was stamped in red ink with the label 'PTSD' scattered throughout it.
+His withdrawal from the ARI program labeled 'due to outside job stresses' and if anyone ever put the pieces together it was never documented.

 Six months after the death of Scott Shelby and the reunion of the Mars family Agent Norman Jayden was given his second chance.